file-format/Products/content/en/image/go/imaginary/index.md

-<p>The imaginary is a very powerful open source HTTP based image processing Go API that gives software developers the power to perform advanced image operation via private or public HTTP service with lesser dependency.
+<p>The imaginary is a powerful open source HTTP based image processing Go API that gives software developers the power to perform advanced image operation via private or public HTTP service with lesser dependency.
 It supports advanced operations like API token authorization, URL signature protection, HTTP traffic throttle strategy, and CORS support for web clients.
 The library can read images from HTTP POST payloads, server local path, or remote HTTP servers.</p>
 <p>The imaginary is a powerful and stable library built on top of libvips a fast and efficient image processing.
-The library has included support for image formats such as JPEG, PNG, HEIF, WEBP, TIFF, PDF, GIF, and SVG format as well as transparent conversion across them.
+The library supports image formats such as JPEG, PNG, HEIF, WEBP, TIFF, PDF, GIF, and SVG format as well as transparent conversion across them.
 It has provided complete support for Docker & Fly.io.
 The great thing about Fly is that it can lessen latency and provide a better practice by serving traffic close to your user’s location.</p>
 <p>The imaginary library fully supports several important features relates to image creation, conversion, and manipulation such as image resizing, enlarge images, image cropping, smart-crop, rotate images, AutoRotate with further image transformations, auto-flip based on EXIF metadata, image flop, zoom images, create images thumbnails, fit images, embed or extend an image, add watermark image, add blur effects to an image and many more.</p>

 {{< /SinglePage/PageBody/tab/text >}}